neonix20b/userapi-ai/README.md

 You can split the quad-layout output from Midjourney into 4 separate images.

-Add the gem to your Gemfile:
+Add the gem to your Gemfile.

 ```rb
 gem "mini_magick"